laravel-workflow/laravel-workflow.github.io/docs/configuration/options.md

 ## Retries

-The `$tries` setting is used to control the number of retries a job or activity is attempted before it is considered failed.
+The `$tries` setting is used to control the number of retries a workflow or activity is attempted before it is considered failed.
 By default, the `$tries` value is set to 0 which means it will be retried forever.
-This can be overridden by setting the `$tries` property on the job or activity class.
+This can be overridden by setting the `$tries` property on the workflow or activity class.

 ## Timeout